The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 The PSTN switch-off will also include the end of ISDN networks (as this simply adds digital capability to traditional phone lines).

+And it’s not just your phone network that will be affected.
 Because many more company systems are run using the PSTN and ISDN lines.

+So it’s critical you start thinking about how you’ll adapt to keep these systems operational.
 Manufacturers are already working on ways for these products to retain the same functionality post PSTN switch-off.

 What is PSTN being replaced with?